-Where to find PatternsCreate a Pattern: Specialize > Technologies > Publish-Tech > Publish Diagram as PatternUse a Pattern: Start > Desktop > Share > Resources > Patterns <pattern group> > Right-click on Pattern name > Add Pattern to DiagramUsage of PatternsPatterns can be applied in a wide range of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
-Enterprise Architect has provided a useful mechanism for mining Patterns, which means that any diagram can be published as a Pattern and then reused in the same or a different context.
+Where to find PatternsCreate a Pattern: Choose the ribbon option "Specialize > Technologies > Publish Technology > Publish Diagram as Pattern"Use a Pattern: In the Browser window select "Resources > Patterns > <pattern group> > Right-click on Pattern name > Add Pattern to Diagram"Usage of PatternsPatterns can be applied in a wide range of situations from business to technology architecture, but are always used to apply a common solution to any number of problems or contexts that on the surface might appear quite different.
+Enterprise

+Architect has provided a useful mechanism for mining Patterns, which means that any diagram can be published as a Pattern and then reused in the same or a different context.
 An example of a Pattern and its usage might be a Pattern articulating the relationship between Drivers, Goals, Objectives and Measures.
 An existing diagram could be published as a Pattern and then any business architecture could reuse the Pattern by simply dragging it onto an empty diagram.

-Options for Patterns Patterns are most commonly available from the Resources window but are also sometimes built into technologies and made available from a Toolbox page.
+Options for Patterns Patterns are most commonly available from the 'Resources' tab of the Browser window but are also sometimes built into technologies and made available from a Toolbox page.
 There are a number of options available when publishing a Pattern, including the ability to describe the details of the Pattern overall and to include notes for each of the elements that make up the Pattern.

-😵 Save Diagra Save Diagram as UML Pattern X Pattern Name: Name: Driver and Goals Filena m e: \Patterns\Business A Architecture\Drivers and Goals.xml Cat eg ory: Business Architecture e Patterns V ersion: 3.7 No t es: t y a business architect to define how drivers are resolved o goals which in turn are broken down into ctives and which in turn are validated by Measures.
-Name Туре Create Merge Instance Туре Default Comment [Measure Nam e] Requirement [Measure Na A element f or che [ObjectiveNam e] Requirement $\checkmark$ [ObjectiveNa An element that s [GoalName] Requirement [GoalName] An element that s [DriverName] Requirement $\checkmark$ [DriverName] An element that s OK ncel H elp
+Save Diagram as UML Pattern X P a ttem Name: Filena m e: Cat eg ory: No t es: Driver and Goals \Patterns\Business Architecture\Drivers and Goals.xml Business Architecture Patterns Version: 3.7 Intent Allow a business architect to define how drivers are resolved o goals which in turn are broken down into Objectives and which in turn are validated by Measures.
+Name Туре Create Merge Instance Туре Default Comment [Measure Name [Measure Na A element for che [ObjectiveName e] Requirement [ObjectiveNa An element that s [GoalName] Requirement [GoalName] An element that s [DriverName] Requirement V [DriverName] An element that s K Cano cel H elp